Some weighted fourth-order Hardy-Henon equations: Introduction

 The paper is organized as follows: In Section \ref{sectpmr} we deduce the optimizers of (CKN) inequality and characterize all solutions to the linearized Hardy-H\'{e}non equation (\ref{Pwhl}).
-In Section \ref{sect:rt}, we study the reminder term of (CKN) inequality (\ref{Pi}) and prove Theorem \ref{thmprt}.
-In Section \ref{sectprp} we investigate the existence of solutions to the related perturbed equation (\ref{Pwhp}) by using Lyapunov-Schmit finite-dimensional reduction method and prove Theorem \ref{thmpwhp}.
+In Section \ref{sect:rt}, we study the remainder term of (CKN) inequality (\ref{Pi}) and prove Theorem \ref{thmprt}.
+In Section \ref{sectprp} we investigate the existence of solutions to the related perturbed equation (\ref{Pwhp}) by using finite dimensional Lyapunov-Schmit reduction method and prove Theorem \ref{thmpwhp}.